 Whether it’s a major programming requirement or a simple set of configuration changes, if there are only one or two people authorised and skilled up to make these changes, critical projects can be held up for weeks if not months waiting for the required specialists to become available.
 Not only can this make projects more expensive if external resources are required, but a greater cost can be the lost revenue and competitive advantage that could have been gained if the project was completed on time.

-In an environment where IT resources are over-stretched, IT departments will inevitably, and understandably, prioritise their work to look after customer service level agreements, regulatory administering the business requirements, business applications and critical databases before general application and database maintenance.
-In this regard IT infrastructure is often treated as 'the poor cousin' of the IT operating budget.
+In an environment where IT resources are over-stretched, IT departments will inevitably, and understandably, prioritize their work to look after customer service level agreements, regulatory administering the business requirements, business applications and critical databases before general application and database maintenance.
+In this regard, IT infrastructure is often treated as ‘the poor cousin’ of the IT operating budget.

 The growth and increased competition in the Global economy has resulted in previously less vital applications such as business intelligence and data warehousing becoming absolutely business-critical.
 This has meant that these applications are required to operate on enterprise IT, making demand for implementers and administrators of such systems increase substantially.

 The sharp rises for demand in enterprise IT personnel and the small increases in supply in recent years has resulted in increasing salaries, higher staff turnover and many IT projects being delayed, going over budget or being scrapped altogether.